 Searching for uniquely delicious tea-cocktails, I’ve tasted a lot of brews.
 Each tea adds distinct flavor and character.
-I love infusing our Jasmine Green for a floral burst, Tolstoy’s Sip for deep smokiness, and Earl Grey for citrus brightness.
+I love infusing our Jasmine Green for a floral burst and Earl Grey for citrus brightness.
 But my hands-down holiday favorite is a cold-brew infusion of vodka and our California Persian Black Tea.
 This magical combination of baby wild roses, citrusy bergamot and orange, and savory cardamom pods produces an amazing vodka tonic drink.

 We call this drink “The Rosy Persian” and we brew it by the gallon for private events and parties.

 Chai simply means “tea” in Hindi, and masala chai means “spiced tea”.
 Popular in India, where street vendors are kept busy serving up cups of masala chai all day long, this 5,000+ year old drink originated as an Ayurvedic tonic.
 Ginger to remove toxins, cinnamon to aid digestion, cardamom to improve circulation, and much more.

 At Samovar Tea Lounge, we slow-cook our chai on the stove in the traditional manner, combining it with whole milk and substituting coconut palm nectar (lower-glycemic) for cane sugar.
 Making chai takes a few more minutes than steeping a regular cup of tea, but your efforts will be rewarded.
 Continue reading How to Make Masala Chai